-Olson said, “I would say the biggest thing, when it comes to saying somebody does a good job documenting their file, is keeping up with file notes.
-The claim files are monitored daily by managers and adjusters that work for the firms.
+The biggest thing for good documentation is keeping up with file notes.
+Managers and adjusters that work for the firms monitor the claim files daily.
 If they look into your claim file notes and can’t figure out what’s going on with your claim, you don’t have good documentation.

-Olson finished by saying, “So good documentation doesn’t just mean I took good photos, and I wrote a good general loss report; good documentation means from the day I had the claim, nobody was guessing at where I was at with that claim.
-I went and put file notes at the right times, I made sure anybody reviewing the file knew what the status of the claim was, what the next expectation of the claim was and when it would be for the claim and when I thought I was going to get it uploaded.”
+You went and put file notes at the right times.
+You also made sure anybody reviewing the file knew what the status of the claim was, what the next expectation of the claim was and when it would be for the claim, and when you thought you were going to get it uploaded.

 In addition to reporting what is going on with the claim, documentation is important because it provides everyone involved protection.

-Olson said, “It’s the protection for the adjuster, it’s the protection for the reviewer, its protection for the insurance company, it’s protection for the insured; because, if you are properly documenting a file then everyone knows what’s going on all the way through and everybody knows where a mistake was made if a mistake was made when handling a file.”
+If you are properly documenting a file, then everyone knows what’s going on all the way through it and where a mistake was made–if a mistake was made when handling a file.

 Documentation lets everyone involved with the claim know what’s going on, what’s damaged, what’s not damaged, what should be covered, what’s not covered, how it was interacting with the insured, when a certain step was planned and accomplished, and what actions were taken.